Titans force 4 turnovers by Winston, hold off Tampa Bay

 The Titans (4-4) led 14-3 after turning a pair of first-quarter turnovers into two TD passes by Tannehill.

-Tampa Bay couldn’t overcome the turnovers — all by Winston, who now has 10 combined turnovers over his past eight quarters.
-The Bucs also were held to three field goals in the first half, twice when inside the Tennessee 5.
+Tampa Bay couldn’t overcome four turnovers – all by Winston, who now has 10 combined turnovers over his past eight quarters.

-After Harold Landry III sacked and stripped Winston of the ball with 6:03 left, the Titans had a chance to pad their lead when Vrabel went for the fake field goal.
+After Harold Landry III sacked and stripped Winston of the ball with 6:03 left, the Titans had a chance to pad their lead.
+Coach Mike Vrabel chose to fake a field goal on fourth-and-2.
+Punter and holder Brett Kern was stopped for no gain, turning the ball over to the Bucs with 3:41 left.

 The Bucs drove to the Titans 32 and had the 2-minute warning to think over a play for fourth-and-1.
-Winston handed off to Peyton Barber out of the shotgun, and Jurrell Casey and Jayon Brown stopped him short.
-Casey said he heard the protection call and knew the Bucs would run.
+Winston handed off to Peyton Barber out of the shotgun, and Jurrell Casey and Jayon Brown stopped him for a 1-yard loss.

-“My whole objective was to get lower than him, shoot off the ball … make sure I win that battle,” said Casey, who recovered a fumble at the goal line to preserve a 23-20 win over the Chargers a week ago.

 Tampa Bay had a final chance, getting the ball back with 42 seconds to go, but Logan Ryan intercepted Winston with 18 seconds left to seal the win.